 - Made to measure - returns policy

-Measuring a curtain pole for ready made curtainsBecause there is no such thing as a standard or typical window, the manufacturers of ready-made curtains couldn’t possibly make a range of curtains to fit every imaginable window size possible.
+Measuring a curtain pole for ready made curtainsBecause there is no such thing as a standard or typical window, the manufacturers of ready made curtains couldn’t possibly make a range of curtains to fit every imaginable window size possible.
 Instead ready-made curtains are manufactured in a range of popular and versatile sizes which cover the vast majority of common window shapes and sizes.
 There are three standard widths available in three different drops giving 9 possible size options in total.

 Deciding on the width

-To see which size option is best for you, measure the full width of your curtain pole between, but not including, the finials and make a note of it.
+To see which size option is best for you, measure the full width of your metal or wood curtain pole between, but not including, the finials and make a note of it.
 Look at the available ready-made curtain widths remembering that the majority of ready-made curtains come in pairs and the width specified is the width of each curtain.
 So in a pair of 66” wide ready-mades curtains for example there will be two curtains, each one measuring 66” wide.
 Go for the size that is nearest in width to your pole measurement width and if your pole size falls in between two sizes decide whether to go up a size so that your curtains will be nice and full if they are going to be working curtains that are used every day, or down a size because they are going to be dress curtains that will seldom be drawn.

 Also bear in mind that with lightweight curtains or lined voiles there is less bulk or volume of fabric so often it is better to go fuller.
 With heavier weight fabrics such as chenille, velvet and brocade the fibres are more dense making the curtains bulkier so it is sometimes better to go slightly under on your fullness to make the stack-back less bulky.
 For example if you have a pole width of 72” you could go up to the 90” wide ready-made size on a lined voile curtain or an eyelet heading that stacks back well; or go for the 66” wide option if the fabric is heavy or robust.